Photo Courtesy of NBC

-“Kirstie”.
-The show will reunite her with former co-star, Rhea Perlman (Carla Tortelli).
+Kirstie Alley’s sitcom Kirstie aired in 2013 and reunited her with former co-star, Rhea Perlman (Carla Tortelli).

 Bebe Neuwirth is quoted as saying, “If you have to ask how to be sexy after 40, you probably can’t do it.”

-Ted Danson is very interested in environmental issues and wrote his first book, “Oceana: Our Endangered Oceans And What We Can Do To Save Them” in 2011 with journalist, Michael D’Orso.
+Ted Danson is a keen environmentalist and in 2011 wrote his first book, Oceana: Our Endangered Oceans and What We Can Do To Save Them with journalist Michael D’Orso.

-Rhea Perlman is the author of the very popular children’s book series, “Otto Undercover”.
+Rhea Perlman is the author of the very popular children’s book series Otto Undercover.

 George Wendt attended Notre Dame University when he was younger, but dropped out before graduating.
 He is, however, an avid Notre Dame Football fan.

-Kirstie Alley competed on the hit show, “Dancing with the Stars” in 2011.
+Kirstie Alley competed on the hit show “Dancing with the Stars” in 2011.